Wodan58/42minjoy/README.md

     quit

 If the program crashes gdb sometimes answers to the command `bt` with: No stack.
-In that case, it might be beneficial that it is also possible to compile with -DDEBUG and get a trace of program execution in joy.log.
+In that case, it might be helpful that it is also possible to compile with -DDEBUG and get a trace of program execution in joy.log.